ADD SOME TEXT THROUGH CUSTOMIZER

 • Gravitate towards gentle colors: pastels, light colors, or neutrals.
 Bright colors often look garish and intense on the delicate complexion of newborns.

-• If you have chosen a newborn session that includes family, when it comes to family photos, try to complement, not match the colors baby is wearing.
+• When it comes to dressing the family, try to complement, not match the colors baby is wearing.
 Wear neutrals with texture, like knits, linen, or cotton.

 • Also, think about your hands.
 Most likely your hands will get put into the photos by holding baby’s head or even their tiny feet.
 So if you have chipped away finger nail polish, that will be distracting.
 So just be prepared to make your hands look good.